 The improvement of the accuracy of the simulations is tasked to other DOE projects like RELAP-7 [] while margin quantification and the generation of information suitable to perform safety margin managements is assigned to RAVEN.

-How the uncertainty presents inin the input parameters, used to build the mathematical representation of the NPP system, impacts the simulation results (uncertainty propagation) is clearly a fundamental step of the process.
+How the uncertainty of the input parameters impacts the simulation results (uncertainty propagation) is clearly a fundamental step of the process.
 The uncertainty propagation analysis is a complex process and several methodologies are currently used.
-Clearly b deploying innovative algorithms base capabilities needs to be implemented and tested.
+Before deploying innovative algorithms, base capabilities need to be implemented and tested.
 This is the current stage of the RAVEN development project.

-Earlier reportsexplain the implementation in RAVEN of Monte Carlo [] sampling methodologies, and also dynamic event trees [].
-NextN step of this approaching strategy is here describedand involves the implementation of the infrastructure to support the generalized Polynomial Chaos [] methodology for uncertainty propagation.
+Earlier reports [] show the implementation in RAVEN of Monte Carlo sampling methodologies [], and also dynamic event trees [].
+The next step of this strategy is described here and involves the implementation of the infrastructure to support the generalized Polynomial Chaos [] methodology for uncertainty propagation.

-The report will cover the following subject,, introduction of the generalized Stochastic Polynomial approach, exemplification of the approach in abi-dimensional case, rsults of the implementation tests and a direct comparison toward a Monte Carlo approach for the estimation of the maximum fuel temperature in an simplified Station Black Out (SBO) PWR accident scenario.
+The report will cover the following subjects: introduction of the generalized Stochastic Polynomial approach, exemplification of the approach in a bi-dimensional case, results of the implementation tests and a direct comparison toward a Monte Carlo approach for the estimation of the maximum fuel temperature in an simplified Station Black Out (SBO) PWR accident scenario.

 Generalized Polynomial Chaos